 - proof of traction.

-In order to be creative, the process needs to start with problems and aspirations using a design-led process that allows diverging and converging with a true focus on the users and space for the team to share ideas in a judgement-free environment.
+To be creative, the process needs to start with problems and aspirations using a design-led process that allows diverging and converging with a true focus on the users and space for the team to share ideas in a judgment-free environment.

 Speed of learning comes from reflective practice.
-It's great to show speed of development and progress, but if there is not a scientific approach of testing and measuring what happened after a certain trial, experiment or launch there is no learning.
+It's great to show the speed of development and progress, but if there is no scientific approach to testing and measuring what happens after a certain trial, experiment or launch, there is no learning.
 And, the de-risking process won't happen.

-To be efficient, process is power.
-If you want to build a repeatable source of income there needs to be a lean, agile and iterative process based on solid principles and proven methodologies that consistently bring actionable outcomes.
+To be efficient, the process is power.
+Suppose you want to build a repeatable source of income.
+In that case, there needs to be a lean, agile and iterative process based on solid principles and proven methodologies that consistently bring actionable outcomes.

-Proof of traction is how you know you are on the right track when building a product.
+Proof of traction is knowing you are on the right track when building a product.
 And it is the most reliable way to prioritize ideas and next actions.
-I have seen lots of models, canvases, and team dynamics to help companies decide on which ideas to work on, and white-boarding doesn’t get you very far.
+I have seen many models, canvases, and team dynamics to help companies decide on which ideas to work on, and whiteboarding doesn’t get you very far.

 I felt I had made a great discovery when I found a more effective way to design and test products with the Continuous Innovation Framework by LEANSTACK.

-To me the question isn’t which (Design Thinking, Agile or Lean Startup) is the best?
-The answer is not when to use each, but understand how to apply all the existing methods to foster creativity, speed of learning, efficiency, collaboration and early traction at every stage.
+The question isn’t which (Design Thinking, Agile or Lean Startup) is the best.
+The answer is not when to use each but understanding how to apply all the existing methods to foster creativity, speed of learning, efficiency, collaboration, and early traction at every stage.

-To follow on IDEO’s nice example of sea turtle babies (business ideas):
+To follow IDEO’s nice example of sea turtle babies (business ideas):